Longevity

 About this program

-Pavel Tsatsouline's *Simple & Sinister* — the canonical minimum-effective-dose conditioning + strength program.
+The minimalist swing-and-get-up tradition popularised by Pavel Tsatsouline — the canonical minimum-effective-dose conditioning + strength program.
 Two movements, same workout every day, 30 minutes.
 100 swings (10 sets × 10 reps, alternating two-hand and one-arm) for hip-hinge power + metabolic conditioning.
 10 Turkish get-ups (5 per side) for total-body stability + shoulder health.

 Designed for trainees who want maximum simplicity with one piece of equipment.
 Skip this if your top priority is hypertrophy — the movement vocabulary is too narrow (no horizontal press, no vertical pull).
 Equipment: 1 kettlebell (16 kg starting for women, 24 kg for men; progressively increase to 24/32 kg over 12+ weeks).

 Progression: density (time-to-completion) + bell weight.
-Pavel's "Simple" benchmark is 100 swings in 5 min + 10 get-ups in 10 min with 32 kg KB (men) / 24 kg (women).
-Most trainees take 6-12 months to hit Simple at the prescribed weight.
-Backed by Tsatsouline's *Simple & Sinister* (2nd ed., 2019) and StrongFirst kettlebell methodology.
+The standard benchmark is 100 swings in 5 min + 10 get-ups in 10 min with 32 kg KB (men) / 24 kg (women).
+Most trainees take 6-12 months to hit that standard at the prescribed weight.
+Backed by Tsatsouline's hardstyle kettlebell methodology (2nd ed., 2019).

 Longevity · 12 weeks · 6 days/week